butaixianran/Blender-Vmd-Retargeting/README.md

 Which is: select your mmd model, go to `File menu->Import->Vmd file`, and select a vmd file.
 Now, your mmd model should has a motion on it.

-Then select your Daz or CC3 model, use the pick tool of "Source" from this addon's panel, **pick the armature of your mmd model.
+Then select your Daz or CC model, use the pick tool of "Source" from this addon's panel, **pick the armature of your mmd model.
 Not the empty parent!**
 ![](img/mmd_armature.jpg)

-**Make sure you select your Daz or CC3 model**, then click "Execute".
+**Make sure you select your Daz or CC model**, then click "Execute".

 It will retargeting every frame of evey mapping bone's final rotation from mmd model, not just key frames, so it will be very slow.

-And it doesn't need an IK bone on Daz/CC3 model.
+And it doesn't need an IK bone on Daz/CC model.

 **There is a video tutorial for this:**
 [https://youtu.be/rttA3v_5S2I](https://youtu.be/rttA3v_5S2I)